vishalpalaniappan/asp-adli-python/README.md

 Running the program will generate a CDL file that can be viewed in the diagnostic log viewer.

-> [!NOTE]
-> Currently the tool injects logtype and exception log statements.
-Support for variable log statements
-> will be added to the public repo soon.

 # How does it work?

 The ADLI tool is designed to inject diagnostic logs into a python program.
 It uses the official python abstract syntax